piyushsharma220699/Connect-Four-Game/README.md

 After that, download the code and run code.py!
 Happy gaming!

+I've tried to make the game look better by adding both one player and two player feature in it.
+Also, I've added sounds also to make the game look a bit more realistic.
 For a video solution of the problem with some different functionalities, you can look at the following video solution provided by Keith Galli(just for a start): https://www.youtube.com/watch?v=UYgyRArKDEs&list=PLFCB5Dp81iNV_inzM-R9AKkZZlePCZdtV